Teradata/covalent/src/platform/markdown-navigator/README.md

   + Defaults to comparison by strict equality (===)
 + footer:?
 Type<any>
   + Custom component to be used as global footer
++ copyCodeToClipboard?: boolean
+  + Display copy button on code snippets to copy code to clipboard.
++ copyCodeTooltips?: ICopyCodeTooltips
+  + Tooltips for copy button to copy and upon copying.

 #### Outputs